 Once Mail Merge has opened, select Labels and choose Next: Starting Document.
 Click Label Options and then choose the right size for your label.
 Again this is the same as the above steps, so you can also create your own customizable label too.
 Then click OK.

 Under Select Recipients, click Use an Existing List and then Browse.
-Find your Excel worksheet with your mailing list on and then click Open.
+Find your Excel worksheet with your mailing list on it and then click Open.
 If the data that pops up is right, select OK.

 Click Next: Arrange Your Labels and choose Address Block.
 Select Match Fields (which is on the Insert Address Block dialog box).
 If your headings are correct, click OK, then Update All Labels.